shiqing881215/Pattern/README.md

         - Comparator : I want to pass different comparator to my sort alogrithm
     - Template
         - Orchestration service : it defines the flow (template) with a lot of abstract methods.
 Individual object will extends the template and do the implementation
+        - In SSR, we have the ConetentBuilderConnectorBase as the template, it defines the whole flow, each concrete individual builder extends it and override the abstract method